Here are some questions and answers; if you have any concerns, don’t hestitate to reach out to us. Everyone’s safety is our top priority.

-If an individual has quarantined for 14 days and is symptom-free, there is no need to perform a COVID test as per CDC guidelines.
+If an individual has quarantined for five days and is symptom-free, there is no need to perform a COVID test as per CDC guidelines.

 Torah Academy will close our physical building if it is mandated by the government.
 We will transfer to virtual school, which will be live on Zoom.
 Students will be required to attend each class on time, participate in the lessons, and wear their school uniforms.